 - dbcreator: Member of this role can Create, Alter, Restore, and Drop any Database in SQL.

-- diskadmin: The diskadmin serer roles is used to manage disk files.
+- diskadmin: The disk admin serer roles are used to manage disk files.

 - processadmin: This server role can end all the running processes in an SQL Instance.